 The late Winston Bronnum from Penobquis, New Brunswick, was commissioned to create this magnificent showpiece.

 The monument stands at 11 m (35 ft.) in length, 5 m (16 ft.) in width and 5 m (16 ft.) in height.
 Why is it called the World's Largest Lobster?
 Because the sculpture weighs around 90 tonnes; the lobster alone weighs 55 tonnes while the pedestal weighs around 35 tonnes.
-Situated at the entrance of town, this imposing masterpiece is definitely a focal point for the 300,000 visitors who flock to the area annually.
-A staircase was erected on the pedestal to allow visitors to climb up on the monument in order to have their pictures taken.
+A staircase was erected on the pedestal to allow visitors to climb up on the monument to have their pictures taken.